The NSW Government has committed $2 billion for a state-of-the art new Bankstown Hospital.

 Project timeline

-The project is currently in the concept design stage.
+The project is currently in the design stage.

-Construction will start when the design is completed and a builder is appointed.
+Main hospital construction is expected to start in 2027 when the design is completed and a builder is appointed.

 Key dates